 But how you look is actually the least important reason to be vigilant about brushing and flossing.

 Because there are so many new places for bacteria to hide in your mouth once you have braces, it’s especially important to practice good oral hygiene so you can avoid plaque, cavities, gingivitis, and long-term tooth discoloration.

-Your orthodontist will demonstrate good brushing and flossing technique for you.
+Your orthodontist will demonstrate a good brushing and flossing technique for you.
 You may want to practice once or twice before you leave the office.
 And you might want to invest in special devices like floss threaders or a Waterpik to make it easier to keep them clean.

 Braces are an important step toward developing a healthy, beautiful smile.
 Enhancing your braces with colorful elastics can make the process of getting that new smile more enjoyable.